equalframework/equal-doc/docs/usage/views.md

 Each package has a folder named ‘views’ that contains, for each class, two JQUERY views, one for the form and the other for the list.
 These files are written in JSON format, and contain information about the fields and labels to display and their positioning, for the edition of the related class.

-**Filename format** is: ''//view_name//.(list | form).//default//.json''
+**Generic filename format** is: `/{class_name}.{view_type}.{view_name}.json`

+* `class_name`: the class name of the entity the view relates to (e.g. view related to core\User are stored as `packages/core/views/User.form.default.json` and `packages/core/views/User.form.default.json`)
+* `view_type`: Possible values are '*list*', '*form*' and '*card*'
+* `view_name`: As a convention, classes should always have a 'default' view for types 'list' and 'view'.

-A **view** has an entity, a type (form, list, menu or kanban), a view name.
+A **view** relates to an entity and has a type and a name.
 The view itself requests the corresponding data from the server (template or translation) when loading the layout at which a domain can be specified.
 Within a view, a layout defines the way in which the widgets are linked to the model.
 The view is synchronized with the model during modifications.

 A **Model** is a collection of objects of a given entity.
 This class keeps the full schema of the entity with the default values that are then updated by this model after it requests the corresponding data from the server.

 A **Layout** is the layout associated with a given view.
 It is always linked to a Model.

 A **Widget** is responsible for displaying the value of an object's field (in 'view' or 'edit' mode).
-It synchornizes its value with the Model to which it is associated via the Layout and the View that is using it.
+It synchronizes its value with the Model to which it is associated via the Layout and the View that is using it.
 When we have an x2many field the widgets:

-	=> allows you to see the selected object (form)
+* allows to see the selected object (form)
-	=> allows you to select one or more other objects (list)
+* allows to select one or more other objects (list)

-## Class related to a view
+## Mapping between Model and View

 A `class` contains all the fields that are related to a specific category, for example: address, user, booking, bank statement and many more detailed categories.
 Each class contains at least one of these properties:

-⋅⋅* `type`: this property is always present for each field of the classes.
+* `type`: this property is always present for each field of the classes.
 The existing types are: *alias*, *computed*, *many2one*, *many2many*, *one2many*, *integer*, *string*, *float*, *boolean*, *text*, *date* and *datetime*.
-⋅⋅* `alias`: which represents another name that the field in known for.
+* `alias`: which represents another name that the field in known for.
 For example: field name is "name" so the alias would be "display_name".
-⋅⋅* `function`: it calls a function present in a class to get it's value.
+* `function`: it calls a function present in a class to get it's value.
-⋅⋅* `result_type`: the type of the result of this specific field, which can be any of the mentioned typed in the `type` property.
+* `result_type`: the type of the result of this specific field, which can be any of the mentioned typed in the `type` property.
-⋅⋅* `store`: is usually deisplayed as true for the fields that are of type "computed".
+* `store`: is usually displayed as true for the fields that are of type "computed".
-⋅⋅* `description`: is a small brief about the field.
+* `description`: is a small brief about the field.
-⋅⋅* `onchange`: calls a function to get it's value whenever a change exists.
+* `onchange`: calls a function to get it's value whenever a change exists.
-⋅⋅* `selection`: represents all the options in a field of a class.
+* `selection`: represents all the options in a field of a class.
 It's like the list of possible options in a dropdown menu.
-⋅⋅* `visible`: displays the conditions that allows the field to be visible or not.
+* `visible`: displays the conditions that allows the field to be visible or not.
-⋅⋅* `foreign_object`: is the path to the parent class of a field in another one.
+* `foreign_object`: is the path to the parent class of a field in another one.
-⋅⋅* `foreign_field`: the name of the field that refers to the parent class.
+* `foreign_field`: the name of the field that refers to the parent class.
-⋅⋅* `required`: is set to true whenever the field is required.
+* `required`: is set to true whenever the field is required.

 Below is an example of a class called Category having multiple fields for which we will then show how to write its ```Form View``` and ```List View```.